securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

         client_id: str, director_node_fqdn: str, director_port: str
         tls: bool, ca_cert_chain: str, cert: str, private_key: str)

-* Federation's :code:`get_dummy_shard_descriptor` method should be used to create a fummy Shard Descriptor that fakes access to real data.
+* Federation's :code:`get_dummy_shard_descriptor` method should be used to create a dummy Shard Descriptor that fakes access to real data.
 It may be used for debugging the user's experiment pipeline.
 * Federation's :code:`get_shard_registry` method returns information about the envoys connected to the Director and their Shard Descriptors.